Prasun-Kr-Jha/Smart-Traffic-Signal-Simulation-System/README.md

 These are considered future extensions.

-🚀 How to Run
+How to Run :
 pip install -r requirements.txt streamlit run app.py

 🧾 Credits

 Developed by Prasun

 Smart Traffic Signal Simulation System

-🏁 Final Note
+--Final Note--

 This project shows how adaptive, explainable AI can outperform traditional infrastructure logic — not by being complex, but by being responsive to real conditions.